mikkelme/GAME_of_LIFE/README.md

 ## Rules

 Game of life is a zero-player game which plays out on a 2D board of cells (dead or live).
 To start the game one must choose a configuration of live cells.
-The game then proceeds generation by generation by the following rules.
+The game then proceeds generation by generation following the rules:

 1. Any live cell with two or three live neighbours survives.
 2. Any dead cell with three live neighbours becomes a live cell.